linuxbckp/radiomusicbackup2/README.md

 since
 ### "batch response: This repository is over its data quota.
 Account responsible for LFS bandwidth should purchase more data packs to restore access."
 happened, i have to init a new repo to store this.
-### THIS REPO DON'T USE GIT LFS TO UPLODE BACKUPS.
+### THIS REPO DON'T USE GIT LFS TO UPLOAD BACKUPS.